tsea83-g34/TSEA83_Hardware/README.md

 The main components of the CPU architecture are:
 * Program memory component
 * Control Unit
+* Register File
 * ALU
 * Data memory component
-* Register File
+* Video memory component

 However there are also combinatorial circuit components for:
 * Dataforwarding
 * Write back logic

-## VGA Monitor Engine
+### VGA Monitor Engine
+The computer also has an external VGA engine component that writes to a VGA monitor.

-Most of the code comes from lab 3 of TSEA83.
+Most of the code for the VGA engine comes from lab 3 of TSEA83.

-## PS2 UART Keyboard Decoder
+### PS2 UART Keyboard Decoder
+The computer also has an external keyboard decodier component that writes decodes PS2 keyboard input to our own costume ASCII format and inputs it to the CPU.

-Most of the code comes from lab 4 of TSEA83.
+Most of the code for the keyboard decoder from lab 4 of TSEA83.

+## CPU Instructions
+The CPU has our own costume RISC set of Instruction made for the hardware in this repo.

+### Instruction set
+A full description of our RISC instruction set can be found in this goodle docs document here: https://docs.google.com/document/d/1ifDim_7zJk_YUjTFmD8vfV7TSoW3sWbZ33SN53SA7Xw/edit?usp=sharing

+### Instruction encodings
+A full description of the encodings for the instructions can be found in this google sheet document here: https://docs.google.com/spreadsheets/d/1Grexb6LnehwkyX-ZJwUXI3sYoJApUfNuqsC1BU8iBKs/edit?usp=sharing